antirez/t-watch-s3-micropython/README.md

 ## Transferring the example files on the device

-Use [talk32](https://github.com/antirez/talk32) to transfer the .py files to the device:

-    talk32 /dev/tty.your.usb.serial.device put *.py
+    mpremote cp *.py :

 Then enter the device in REPL mode:

-    talk32 /dev/tty.your.usb.serial.device repl
+    mpremote repl

 Hit Ctrl+D to reset the device and you should see a demo usign the TFT screen.
-The screen should change color every 2 seconds.
+The screen should change color every 2 seconds, a few random pixels are written.

-## Display SPI setup
+# ST7789v Display

+Right now we use [a driver](https://github.com/antirez/ST77xx-pure-MP) I wrote myself for a different project.
+The driver is conceived to use little memory, so it's a bit slower than it would be ideal.
+The framebuffer will be added back soon in order to bring better speed.

 Please note that the MicroPython SoftSPI implementation is *very* slow.
 It is important to use the hardware SPI of the ESP32-S3.
 In order to